 - Google Places Autocomplete – select a city, then search within that city’s bounding rectangle (requires updating the AutocompleteOptions dynamically)

 - Shopping list (PHP backend?
 Google Cloud?
 Heroku?
 Netlify?
 Appsheets?)

 - Exercise tracker (PHP / Heroku / GCloud / Netlify backend?
 Appsheets?)

 - Mixed-mode transportation search – combine Google Maps Platform and CapMetro APIs to find the closest bus route when the start or finish is outside CapMetro’s service area.

 - Build a proxy server for Google Maps web service APIs, like Raymond Camden’s article on using Pipedream to build a proxy server for APIs.
-This CSS-Tricks article talks about other ways to build proxies with serverless functions (such as, perhaps, Google Cloud Functions)
+This CSS-Tricks article talks about other ways to build proxies with serverless functions.
+Google Cloud AppEngine or Endpoints.

 - Interactive Club Finder for Toastmasters (using Google Dynamic Maps)